INKEY$ and his 8 legs

 Short on RAM, CPU and long on ideas, the boffins at Nine Tiles decided that

-their BASIC interpreter could do without a lexical parser, so they assigned all
+their BASIC interpreter could do without the text part of their lexical parser

 to 0xFF

-for letters and so on, which acted as extended form of the SHIFT
+letters and so on.
+This acted as extended forms of the SHIFT key, not quite

 Here’s the output of a BASIC program that prints the set, taken from Wikipedia: